MohssineX/quranPlayer/README.md

 ## Acknowledgments

-Quran audio streams are provided by the MP3Quran network.
+Quran audio are provided by the MP3Quran network.

 ---